repairtech/privacy-policy/README.md

 Protocol (IP) address of users' computers.
 RepairTech also uses such information to measure traffic patterns on the Site and usage of the Products and Services.
 We do not match such information with any other information held by RepairTech unless we have a user's consent.

 Software Users

 In addition to information collected by our website and user forms, RepairTech software also collects certain additional information from users of our repair software.
-In particular, RepairTech keeps a record of Computer Hardware Specifications, Operating System specifications, TechUSB and D7 reported results, Feature Requests, Bug Reports, and User Feedback, Debug Logs, IP addresses, TechDB Search Results and User Suggestions, and Email Addresses.
+In particular, RepairTech keeps a record of Computer Hardware Specifications, Operating System specifications, TechUSB and TechWARU Generated Reports, Feature Requests, Bug Reports, and User Feedback, Debug Logs, IP addresses, TechSearch Search Results, and Email Addresses.

-This information is important to allow RepairTech to better protect all of its users against threats as soon as they emerge.
-RepairTech’s software also sends data to our servers concerning how many users are logging on to the server at any given time and what version of RepairTech the users are running.
+This information is important to enable RepairTech to better protect all of its users against threats as soon as they emerge, and to help improve RepairTech's products.
+RepairTech’s software also sends data to our servers regarding how users are using TechWARU and TechUSB.
 These usage statistics help RepairTech keep its software running smoothly and minimize service interruptions.
-Much of this information is collected in the aggregate, with no way for RepairTech to track individual users' information.

 Lastly, for users of the full version of RepairTech’s software, RepairTech does track usage of its licenses to protect against software piracy and malicious companies who attempt to circumvent